SenseLogic/CIBYL/README.md

 # Cibyl

-Lightweight curly bracket language which compiles to Ruby and Crystal.
+Lightweight curly-bracket language which compiles to Ruby and Crystal.

 # Description